 Tashiro polled people on the top three traits they wanted in a significant other.
 While most respondents said they wanted someone kind (obvious, right?), in practice they prioritized… you guessed it, looks and money.
 He followed these couples to determine a “return on investment” in the relationship.
 If we were to say each relationship starts with $1 million, by year 13, poor-choice couples have lost ~$800K.
 On the contrary, those couples that chose traits like kindness and emotional stability only lost 10% of relationship satisfaction, setting themselves up for a long and lasting love.

 The beauty is that even a trait like kindness can be learned.
 Yes, it entails more than common sense!
 In fact, it’s surprisingly much more nuanced and tactical, and relationship science breaks it down for us in a way that leadership courses don't.
-In the following series, I’ll explain how.
+By using apps for relationship building such as LIFE Intelligence, people of all cultures and demographics can learn a universal language of love.
+Download as a more affordable, private alternative to online couples counseling.
+Learn to communicate, resolve conflict, and have meaningful conversations on the things that matter for lasting love.